skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **scheme** *(string)* - Default: *None*

-  Type of QM/MM scheme.
+  This argument specifies type of QM/MM scheme.
 Current version of PyUNIxMD supports two types of QM/MM scheme.
   One is subtractive scheme and the other is additive scheme.
 The detailed expressions for these schemes are given in the literature. :cite:`Senn2009`